 Pastor Dave creates many of his recipes from scratch simply using food combinations that he thinks will taste good together.
 Then he uses a lot of trial and error and experimenting to come up with the recipe that he chooses to share.

 However, some of these recipes began from an ‘idea recipe’ which was found from another source, we then modified that recipe with our own preferences.
 That combined with the fact that it is possible for more than one person to have the same idea; and the fact that at this point in human history at lot of things have been written down means that you may encounter a similar recipe somewhere else.
 So don’t jump to conclusions that anyone is copying anyone else… Sometimes things just end up similar.

 Don’t take my word for it.
 Check out these great sites for more information.

 Leave a comment below to let us know what you think.
 Do you agree or disagree?
 Tell us about it.

 Education.
 Self-Sufficiency.
 Spiritual Growth.

-alcoholic beverage COVID-19 Current Affairs Desert Disaster Emergency Preparedness Food Gardening Health and Wellness hurricane March Gardening On the web OPSEC Preparedness Product Review Recipe religion Seed Saving Store topping Travel Words of Wisdom
+Abandoned Places alcoholic beverage COVID-19 Current Affairs Desert Disaster Emergency Preparedness Food Gardening Health and Wellness hurricane Intel In the news March Gardening On the web OPSEC Preparedness Product Review Recipe religion Reviews Seed Saving Shelter Store topping Travel Water Words of Wisdom